Rubio: FBI's McCabe should have been allowed to retire

 Breaking News Emails

-“He should have been allowed to finish through the weekend,” the Florida Republican senator said, noting that even though there was a review of McCabe’s conduct, “there are things that could have been done after the fact.”
+“He should have been allowed to finish through the weekend,” the Florida Republican said.
+"If that report would've indicated wrongdoing or something that was actionable, there are things that could've been done after the fact.
+But, you know, 48 hours to go before retirement, I would've certainly done it differently given the fact there's still this report out there that hasn't come in.”

 McCabe served as the FBI’s acting director after James Comey was fired in May and before Christopher Wray took over the position.